top of page

 Pathways to Safety 1.jpg

-“As the bearers of the future generations of our peoples, Indigenous women, mothers, are physically and symbolically the source of resistance against those who would see us disappear.” – Dr. Dawn Lavell-Harvard, Board President, ONWA.
+“As the bearers of the future generations of our peoples, Indigenous women, mothers, are physically and symbolically the source of resistance against those who would see us disappear.” – Dr. Dawn Lavell-Harvard, ONWA.

 With the truth uncovered and the government respecting the recommendations of Indigenous women, the plan is a solid foundation for lasting change.
 The Ontario government’s plan outlines six key areas where action is needed.